The Eucalyptus Problem

 • 6.
 Thus, developing this tree's toxic substances has given the Eucalyptus tree increased survivability in an often demanding environment.
 The Eucalyptus tree's toxicity is controlled by its DNA, protecting it from overgrazing animals and parasitic or infectious organisms.
 However, due to its tactical toxicity, the Eucalyptus tree also improved its capacity to struggle for water and nutrients with other tree species.
 The contact with the Eucalyptus tree's toxicity caused Australia's biotope to pass through aeons of improved resistance against poisoning.
 With an evolutionarily tempered competition due to an often fierce struggle for nutrition and water resources, the Australian vegetation received the legacy of unique genetic defences and sufficient toxic protective defence against various herbivores and other natural threats to its survival.

 • 7.
-Hence the geographical aeons of the distance between Australia and other continents is large enough to create a different and incompatible DNA.
-The Australian eucalyptus trees are therefore optimized for the Australian continent, where they have their genetic origin but are potentially directly harmful to habitats on the other continents due to their early deviating genetic prehistory.
+Hence, the geographical and aeons of the distance between Australia and other continents is large enough to create a different and incompatible DNA.
+Therefore, the Australian eucalyptus trees obtained optimization for the Australian continent, where they have their genetic origin but are potentially directly harmful to habitats on the other continents due to their early deviating genetic prehistory.
 With its enhanced DNA and tactical toxic defence system, this Australian tree will doubtless cause incompatibilities for different continents' biotopes of Earth's organisms.

 • 9.
 Introducing this Australian tree into Ethiopia over a hundred years ago inflicted these contradictions and problems caused by incompatible evolutionary origins.
-There needed to be more advanced knowledge internationally in the natural sciences to understand the danger of plants or animals' exotic and alien introduction.
+More advanced knowledge in the natural sciences is needed internationally to understand the danger of plants or animals' exotic and alien introduction.
 Thus, by severe short-sightedness due to a lack of international science in ecology.
-Nor ruled yet for a long time the knowledge internationally about the necessary laboratory examination of plants' and animals' toxicity regarding the necessity of rigorous inspections in epidemic-secured vaults, sealed by government-supervised laboratory environments before allowing any international dissemination.
+Yet, for a long time, the very rudimentary knowledge internationally about the necessary laboratory examination of plants' and animals' toxicity regarding the necessity of rigorous inspections in epidemic-secured vaults, sealed by government-supervised laboratory environments before allowing any international dissemination.

 • 10.
 This continental export of species is a susceptible subject that can dramatically affect several countries and ethnic groups.
 The reasons for the foreign substances' diplomatic and biological sensitivity to any previously received environment are many and intimately associated with the concerned countries' economies and far-reaching health conditions.
 It has long been known in science and biology that substances in the human environment have influenced the development of the present human heritage and its genome.
 This knowledge of the connection between the human genome and its effect in a specific biological environment directly concerns the current spread of humans to areas that lack the prehistorical opportunity to influence the international groups' human genome.

 • 12.
-Concerning these human civilizations of today, with their prehistoric evolved indigenous populations, a careful biological evaluation of the possibility of mitigating adverse effects from not human-compatible imports may be required.
+Concerning these human civilizations of today, with their prehistoric evolved indigenous populations, a careful biological evaluation of the possibility of mitigating adverse effects from non-human-compatible imports is required.
 These safeguards may be offered by adding refined food to the diet that counteracts the increased sensitivity to foreign substances.
-In addition, a common and practical solution to neutralize the foreign substances appears with the treatment for the recently established population with certain minerals or natural vitamin supplements that may be suitable for a shorter initial period.
+In addition, a common and practical solution to neutralize foreign substances appears with treatment for the recently established population, which includes certain minerals or natural vitamin supplements that may be suitable for a shorter initial period.
 Modern science with well-balanced control can likely produce the necessary substances to counteract debilitating effects from foreign plant-based substances, thereby increasing science and medical knowledge.
 Thus, considering Eucalyptus trees' impact on other countries' indigenous vegetation may cause doubt and require scientific evaluation of these effects on human health.
 Therefore, a potential threat to the exposed population is also providing this culture with the motivation for scientific advancement and increasing the possibility of enriching this culture with a stronger and more prosperous civilization.

 Indigenous species